Bullying in the workplace is common. It can be hard to identify and even harder to know how to deal with it.

 - attacking or threatening behaviour

-- any form of sexual harassment, such as flashing or groping
+- any form of sexual harassment or abuse, such as flashing or groping

 - initiation or hazing (where you're made to do humiliating things to be accepted)

-These behaviours are illegal - you should talk to someone and get help.
+These behaviours are illegal.
+Talk to someone and get help.

 It is also illegal for a bully to punish you for reporting the behaviour.
 This is called victimisation.